 You suffer from anxiety.
-You want an immediate solution.
-Unfortunately, the only quick fix for anxiety is anxiety medicine, and anxiety medicines can be dangerously addictive.
+You want an immediate solution, and primary care physicians will often prescribe a benzodiazepine or an SSRI.
+The only quick fix for anxiety is anxiety medicine.
+Psychotherapy and mindfulness training will take time.

 WARNING: READ THIS BEFORE GETTING STARTED.

-If you're already on anxiety meds, you should never stop taking them suddenly.
+If you're on anxiety meds, and decide that you want to discontinue them, you should never stop taking them without first consulting your doctor.
+In addition, you should never stop taking them abruptly.
 Doing so will cause severe and unpleasant withdrawal symptoms, and may actually cause anxiety more severe than when you initially started the medications.
-Even if you experience severe side effects, continue taking the medicine and contact your doctor for a safe way to reduce the dosage.
+Most importantly, even if you experience severe side effects, continue taking the medicine and contact your doctor for a safe way to reduce the dosage.

 Talking to Your Doctor About Withdrawal

 Discontinuing benzodiazepines is a serious matter.
 Always talk to your doctor about the safest way to gradually reduce your medication, and follow your doctor’s instructions.
 Your doctor will taper you off of the medication, and perhaps give you other medications to ease you off of your medication so that you will not have withdrawal symptoms.

 Do not use the Internet, including this article, as a source for how to stop taking them.
 Your body type, the length of time you've been on the medication, your dosage - all of these affect how dosing should be completed in order to safely stop taking medications.